-- CTOs and CIOs are in the spotlight
+4 challenges for CTOs and CIOs in 2022

 The constant changes of the past few years have stopped business leaders from speculating over when this global pandemic will subside, and instead focus on operational shifts that will enable them to better cope with future surprises.
 As enterprises grapple with the dynamic technological transformations required in the post-pandemic era, there are challenges for CTOs and CIOs that are expected to lead on transformation projects.